Dr Bandy Lee warned five years ago Trump was dangerous. She’s more worried now

 Dr Lee was let go from a position at Yale University and filed a lawsuit against the institution last year, claiming the loss of her contract stemmed from tweets she made about Trump and Alan Dershowitz in 2020.

-Last week, U.S. District Judge Sarah Merriam threw out the case, stating in her ruling that Dr Lee’s “vague assertion that some unspecified provision in the Faculty Handbook creates a right to ‘academic freedom’ is plainly insufficient to show that [the] defendant undertook a contractual commitment to guarantee plaintiff continued reappointment.”
+Last week, US District Judge Sarah Merriam threw out the case, stating in her ruling that Dr Lee’s “vague assertion that some unspecified provision in the Faculty Handbook creates a right to ‘academic freedom’ is plainly insufficient to show that [the] defendant undertook a contractual commitment to guarantee plaintiff continued reappointment.”

 A university spokeswoman told the Yale Daily News in a statement that the school “does not consider the political opinions of faculty members when making appointment decisions.”